Particular/docs.particular.net/samples/routing-slips/sample.md

 The solution consists of 6 Projects

  * Messages: The shared message definitions.
- * Sender: initiate the message sends.
+ * Sender: Initiates the message sends.
  * StepA, StepB, StepC: The handling endpoints to to show how the message flows between endpoints.
- * ResultHost: Final destination endpoint for messages that logs all the endpoints the message was routed through.
+ * ResultHost: The final destination endpoint for messages that logs all the endpoints the message was routed through.

 ### Enabling Routing Slips Feature